The European Code of Conduct

 Funded by the Horizon2020 Programme, QualitEE was a research and innovation project that aimed to increase investment in energy efficiency services in the building sector within the EU and improve trust in service providers.
 The project ended in June 2020 and developed quality assessment criteria implemented in quality assurance schemes.

-QualitEE builds upon the Transparense project, which established the European Code of Conduct for Energy Performance Contracting in 2014.
+QualitEE builded upon the Transparense project, which had established the European Code of Conduct for Energy Performance Contracting in 2014.
 The code defined the basic values and principles that are considered fundamental for EPC projects and represents an important first step to increasing transparency and trust for these services.
 However, the code does not provide the assessment criteria or verification procedures that are required to enforce the quality of EPC.
-The QualitEE project looks to address this, whilst broadening the scope to include a wider range of energy efficiency services.
+The QualitEE project looked to address this, whilst broadening the scope to include a wider range of energy efficiency services.